Helping make the sad things seem not so bad.

 Who we are

-As a part of the community outreach program of The Animal League, Companions for Courage is 501(c)(3) non-profit group made up of volunteer teams comprised of a handler and a special therapy dog.
-Volunteer teams help child victims testify in court, and to “help make the sad things seem not so bad”.
+Based in Central Florida, Companions for Courage is a 501(c)(3) non-profit group made up of volunteer teams comprised of a handler and a special Therapy Animal.
+Volunteer teams help child victims of abuse testify in court, and to “help make the sad things seem not so bad”.

 What we do